Hotel in Italy

 However, I’ve learned that it’s much better to not cheap out when staying in big cities.
 Yes, you could find a budget place on the dreary outskirts, but you’ll spend hours commuting each way, and you’ll miss out on the ambiance and proximity to museums and other sites in the historic city centers.
 After all, that’s why you’ve traveled to Europe!

 On a recent trip to Europe, four nights at an apartment with a terrace in the Loire Valley cost slightly less than one night in Paris.
 And I didn’t even book a particularly expensive place in Paris.
-However, the Citadines Saint-Germain-des-Prés was located right on the Seine in my favorite area of Paris.
-During a one-week stay, I almost never needed to take the Metro.
+However, the Citadines Saint-Germain-des-Prés was located right on the Seine in my favorite area of the city.
+During a one-week stay, I almost never needed to take the Métro.

 Tips for Finding Accommodations in Europe